ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <p>Some mechanisms may modify, or attempt to modify. the contents of the `pMechanism` structure at the same time that the key is unwrapped.</p>
     <p>If a call to `C_UnwrapKey` cannot support the precise template supplied to it, it will fail and return without creating any key object.</p>
     <p>The key object created by a successful call to `C_UnwrapKey` will have its `CKA_LOCAL` attribute set to `CK_FALSE`.</p>
     <p>To partition the unwrapping keys so they can only unwrap a subset of keys the attribute `CKA_UNWRAP_TEMPLATE` can be used on the unwrapping key to specify an attribute set that will be added to attributes of the key to be unwrapped.
-If the attributes do not conflict with the user supplied attribute template, in â€˜pTemplateâ€™, then the unwrap will proceed.
+If the attributes do not conflict with the user supplied attribute template, in `pTemplate`, then the unwrap will proceed.
 The value of this attribute is an attribute template and the size is the number of items in the template times the size of `CK_ATTRIBUTE`.
 If this attribute is not present on the unwrapping key then no additional attributes will be added.
 If any attribute conflict occurs on an attempt to unwrap a key then the function SHALL return `CKR_TEMPLATE_INCONSISTENT`.</p>
     </td>
   </tr>
   <tr>